 Varian TrueBeam Auto Beam Hold

 Varian’s Advanced IGRT & Motion package includes the Auto Beam Hold (ABH) feature.
 ABH is an imaging technique that monitors the patient during radiation treatments.
 This is achieved by detecting implanted fiducials in radiographic images acquired during treatment.
-The treatment beam is paused when ABH observes a discrepancy between the planned markers positions and the detected positions.
+The treatment beam is paused when ABH observes a discrepancy between the planned marker positions and the detected positions.
 Learn more

 We believe that the combination of Gold Anchor and ABH creates unprecedented opportunities to provide safe and economical radiotherapy with high accuracy and precision.